Most people are often confused when they hear the terms SLA, SLO, and SLI.

 • Incident Response and Resolution: The agreement provides incident response and resolution guidelines.
 They help prioritize and allocate resources effectively, ensuring timely incident resolution and minimizing customer impact.

-• Compliance and Legal Protection: It establishs a contractual agreement that can be enforced in case of breaches, ensuring compliance with regulatory requirements and minimizing potential legal disputes.
+• Compliance and Legal Protection: It establishes a contractual agreement that can be enforced in case of breaches, ensuring compliance with regulatory requirements and minimizing potential legal disputes.

-Now that you know about the SLA meaning and elements , let's go through some best practices.
+Now that you know about the SLA's meaning and elements, let's go through some best practices.

 SLA Best Practices

-Here are some best practices which you need to follow while creating a Service Level Agreement(SLA):
+Here are some best practices that you need to follow while creating a Service Level Agreement(SLA):

 • Track and create unique SLAs for each IT service